SymfonyCasts/symfony6/sfcasts/ep3-doctrine/pagination.md

 What we need to do is *read* this query parameter and pass it as this second argument.
 No problem!
 How do we read query parameters?
-Well, that's information from the request, so w need the `Request` object.
+Well, that's information from the request, so we need the `Request` object.

 Right before our optional argument, add a new `Request` argument type-hinted with `$request`: the one from HttpFoundation.
 Now, down here, instead of `1`, say `$request->query` (that's how you get query parameters), with `->get('page')`... and default this to `1` if there is *no* `?query=` on the URL.

-By the way, if you want to, you can also add `{page}` up here.
+By the way, if you want, you can also add `{page}` up here.
 This way, Pagerfanta will *automatically* put the page number inside the URL instead of setting it as a query parameter.